Interactive-Telemetry-for-Design/interactive-telemetry-for-design/README.md

 [![download](https://img.shields.io/badge/download-.zip-brightgreen)](https://github.com/Interactive-Telemetry-for-Design/interactive-telemetry-for-design/archive/refs/heads/main.zip)

 # Interactive Telemetry for Design

-This project aims to enable designers to do data-driven design using active learning.
+This project aims to enable designers to engage in data-driven design through an active learning interface.
+IMU telemetry data (accelerometer and gyroscope) that is collected from the usage of the designer's prototype can be utilised to detect anomalies.
+This data can then give insights to designers to refine the prototype.

-The repository consists of two main parts, the Python code and the html website.
-The model uses a 'Long, Short Term Memory' architecture to interpret long term dependencies of consumer patterns, as well as detect anomalies.
-These patterns are gathered through analysis of telemetry data; specifically, a video stream, accelerometer and gyroscope.
-This video stream is then used for active learning, as the model gets retrained based on prompting uncertain sections.
-The resulting semi-predicted timeline can then be used to give insights to designers to improve the prototype.
+The model is built on a Long Short-Term Memory (LSTM) architecture, which excels at interpreting long-term dependencies in consumer usage patterns and identifying anomalies.
 The prototype is an invariant for this model: in theory any object, tool or appliance is compatible.

-After the model is trained, it can be used for anomaly detection solely on the telemetry of unseen data.
-This approach not only optimises data utilisation for anomaly detection but also aligns with ethical principles by minimizing privacy risks and environmental impact through efficient data processing.
+## Guidelines for Use
+- **Quantitative Analysis**: Use this for tasks like stability testing and detecting unusual user behaviour or anomalies.
+- **Qualitative Analysis**: Avoid using this for tasks where you need subjective feedback from prototype testers, such as asking, "Do you prefer this prototype over this product?" or "Would you use this product in your daily life and why or why not?"

 ## Getting Started
 ### Dependencies